Matt Vierling Preview, Player Props: Tigers vs. Royals

 Matt Vierling vs. Royals Preview, Player Prop Bets - September 28

-On Thursday, Matt Vierling (.243 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
-First pitch is at 1:10 PM ET.
+The Detroit Tigers, including Matt Vierling (.243 slugging percentage in past 10 games, including no home run), take on starter Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

 Sportsbook Promo Codes